5 Common Myths about Domestic Abuse and Sexual Violence

 Sexual assault only occurs in dark alleys or isolated places.

 A sexual assault can happen anywhere and at any time.
 The majority of assaults occur in places ordinarily thought to be safe, such as homes, cars, and offices.

 Only evil people or criminals abuse children.

 People who abuse children come from all walks of life.
 Often they appear trustworthy to adults and children to gain access to children.
 You cannot tell if someone abuses – or will abuse – children just by looking at them.
-People’s background, including their culture and childhood experience, may influence their abusing a child.
+People’s background, including their culture and childhood experience, may influence their propensity for abusing a child.
 Many cultures also have different views and laws related to child abuse and neglect.
 Some parents may not have the skills necessary to keep children safe and care for them sufficiently.

 You can only report child abuse if you have proof.

 If someone suspects child abuse, he or she can report it to the Department of Children and Families (DCF), anonymously if preferred.
 No physical evidence is required.
 A reasonable suspicion is enough to warrant a report.
 Call DCF at 800-842-2288.

 Let The Center for Family Justice become your lifeline.

 Or 24/7 on a hotline: